Skip to main content

 }

-Now, we'll make a non-parametric continuous cumulative distribution with the continuous distribution task, using our tiebroken data and declustering weights.
+Now, you'll make a non-parametric continuous cumulative distribution with the continuous distribution task, using your tiebroken data and declustering weights.

 execution_response = requests.post(